 I have a green background- I studied to be a gardener but never worked as one … so it’s just a hobby.

-We at Paramount Plants would like to say a huge thank you to Ramon for his insight into creating a Japanese Garden.
+We at Paramount Plants would like to say thank you to Ramon for his insight into creating a Japanese Garden.
 We would say that his garden is definitely very true to the Japanese Garden style and his story is inspirational!
 What a fabulous hobby to have…

 What is the story of your garden?